CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 🔍 Figure it out - in this exercise, you'll need to figure out how to do something.
 Even though it is a little unfamiliar.

 Firstly,

-1. Open a terminal on your computer.

-For each of the steps below, you'll need to use your terminal to carry out the commands below.
-You can use the [documentation](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/)

-2. Print your current working directory.
-3. List the files and folders in your current working directory.

-You'll need a place to store the repositories you'll use on the CYF course.

-4. Make a new directory called `cyf` in your home directory.
-5. Change directory into the `cyf` directory.
-6. Using the terminal, use a command to create a new directory called "CYF".
-You'll use this directory to store the files and folders in your project.
-7. Change your working directory to the "CYF" directory.

 {{</note>}}